pschaeflein/BlogArticles/Funko/article1.md

 * associateListViewCommandSet
 * associateFieldCustomizer

 If something is missing from this list, it's possible to trigger an Azure Function to do the work using a remote API such as [Graph API](https://developer.microsoft.com/en-us/graph/graph-explorer) or [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps).
-This also allows IT shops to make a smooth transition from remote provisioning techniques like PnP PowerShell into Site Designs; portions of the provisioning process can be transitioned to the Site Scripts over time.
+This also allows IT shops to make a smooth transition from remote provisioning techniques like PnP PowerShell into Site Designs; portions of the provisioning process can be transitioned to Site Scripts over time.

 By the way, Site Designs aren't just useful when sites are created.
 They can be applied and re-applied at any time using PowerShell or a REST API.
-And soon it will be possible to run them when sites are added to a Hub, so Hub-specific settings and content can be added to the site.
+And soon it will be possible to run them when sites are added to a Hub, so Hub-specific settings and content can be added to each site.

 ## Technical Details

 This article won't go into all the technical nitty-gritty; for that please refer to [Building SharePoint Site Designs with Azure Functions](article2.md).
-It provides a walk-through of [the code](https://github.com/SharePoint/sp-dev-site-scripts/tree/master/samples/site-azure-function), along with installation instructions (yes you can use it on your Intranet too!)
+It provides a walk-through of [the code](https://github.com/SharePoint/sp-dev-site-scripts/tree/master/samples/site-azure-function), along with installation instructions (yes the code is freely available so you can use it on your Intranet too!)

 You will learn: